 In non-verbatim files, machine transcription is useless, and they can't add appropriate phrases or words by themselves to make more sense to the readers.

-Transcribing Similar Words: Machines generate words by listening to the audio files playing for them.
+Machines generate words by listening to the audio files playing for them.
 They can't understand the context of the discussion.
-Speech recognition software depends on the sentence structure to predict verbiage.
+Speech recognition software depends on sentence structure to predict verbiage.
 This can often result in creating inaccurate transcripts as they might use homonyms whose meanings differ from the actual context.

 However, humans would first understand the context of the words before using them.
 Therefore, they would use words that resonate with the audience, even when several words sound similar.

 Different audio would often come with different accents.
 For machines to learn all the accents, it can take several years, which is not cost-effective.
 In contrast, human intelligence can distinguish between different accents and write them down comprehensively without formal training.
 Therefore, speech recognition software struggles to give a sensible output if it encounters strange accents.

 However, humans are continuously exposed to varying accents and dialects which enables them to create nearly error-free transcripts, regardless of the speakers’ accents.